Number of Jobs

-You probably come into contact with cashiers almost daily, primarily at stores and gas stations.
-There were 3.3 million cashiers in 2011, making this occupation the second-largest in the United States.
-Some 2.6 percent of all workers are cashiers.
-But the pay is low, averaging just $9.73 an hour or $20,230 per year.
-This entry-level position requires little education or work experience.
-Short-term training is typically provided on the job.
+Cashiers ring up items at your local grocery store, convenience store and other establishments using electronic scanners and cash registers.
+There were 3.3 million cashiers in the United States in 2012, making this occupation the country's second-largest behind retail salespeople.
+But the pay is low, averaging just $9.79 an hour or $20,370 per year.
+This entry-level position requires no formal education or work experience, and most of the training is provided on the job.
 However, if you wish to move higher in the company, a high school diploma or additional education may be required.
-Many cashier jobs are part-time or seasonal, and a flexible schedule may be possible.
+Because cashiers handle cash transactions, applicants may have to pass a background check and drug screen.
+Many cashier jobs are part time or seasonal, and flexible schedules may be possible.

-Employment of cashiers is expected to grow by 7 percent from 2010 to 2020, with 250,200 new jobs being added, according to Bureau of Labor Statistics projections.
-Cashier turnover is often high, which could mean opportunities for people new to the job.
-However, employment growth could be limited by advances in technology, including self-service checkout stands and increasing online sales.
+The Bureau of Labor Statistics projects employment of cashiers will grow 2.6 percent from 2012 to 2022, with 86,500 new jobs added.
+Cashier turnover is often high, which leads to opportunities for people new to the job.
+But employment growth could be limited by advances in technology, including self-service checkout and online sales that may decrease demand for cashiers.